(tw. sexual assault)

 I can remember Grand Central, us stepping out into the now deserted arcade and seeing us leaving from afar.
 Seeing us stepping tentatively out into the greying twilight, with the restricted view of someone concealed.
 Someone peering.
 It was an existing fear we had, that we knew already, and that day came out into the light.
 A fear that inch by inch, year by year, would take a well-known shape.
 What did we learn?
 We learnt the water is deep.
 The boom is unyielding.
 And we learnt something about peepholes.

 Rosa Esteves lives in her home town, Manchester.
-Interested in social justice, she works in a high school as a Teaching Assistant and mentor, and at a youth club coaching critical thinking skills.
-She likes this: ‘Write what should not be forgotten.’
+She’s interested in social justice.
+She likes: ‘Write what should not be forgotten.’
 (Isabel Allende)